-France looks at assisted reproduction for lesbian couples
+France may let lesbian couples use in-vitro fertilization

-PARIS (AP) — The French government is drafting legislation to give single women and lesbian couples access to assisted reproduction in France instead of having to seek it abroad.
+PARIS (AP) — The French government is drafting legislation to give single women and lesbian couples access to in-vitro fertilization and related procedures in France instead of having to seek it abroad.

-French law currently restricts the technology to infertile heterosexual couples.
+French law currently restricts assisted reproduction to infertile heterosexual couples.

 French newspaper Le Journal du Dimanche reported details of the government’s pending bill on Sunday.
 It would have the country’s health care system cover the cost of assisted reproductive for all women under 43.

-The bill would allow children once they reach age 18 to learn the identity of a sperm or egg donor, if the donor agrees
+The bill would allow children once they reach age 18 to learn the identity of a sperm or egg donor, if the donor agrees.

 The government has not decided whether to have the procedures legally recorded or to require parents to tell children they were born through reproductive technology.